Klutch27/react-gl-custom-boilerplate/README.md

 **Gareth Leake's custom boilerplate for React Projects**

 Feel free to use this in your own projects.
+MIT License (see `LICENSE` file for details).
 **If you see any issues, please use the Issues tab and submit a New Issue**

 This repo contains the following: